 - Going on a spending fast for at least a month.
-(You might be surprised how much you really don’t need and there are fun free activities to do, if you go in with an open mind).5
+You might be surprised how much you really don’t need and there are fun free activities to do, if you go in with an open mind.4

 What should I consider when prioritizing my financial goals?

-You can decrease your adjusted gross income (AGI) by maximizing your 401k investment.
-Also, a Flexible Spending Account (FSA) and Dependent Care Reimbursement (DCR) lets you deduct part of your income tax-free to pay for co-pays, medical equipment, and more.9
+You can decrease your adjusted gross income (AGI) by maximizing your 401(k) contributions.
+Also, a Flexible Spending Account (FSA) and Dependent Care Reimbursement (DCR) lets you deduct part of your income tax-free to pay for co-pays, medical equipment, and more.6

 And there’s more.
 Everyone has to pay a capital gains tax when you make a profit from an investment.
 It’s best to consult a tax advisor for advice regarding your specific circumstances.

 Without an emergency savings, what can go wrong with your plan?